Koakuma Heaven

 "Koakuma Heaven" (小悪魔ヘヴン, Koakuma Hevun) is the thirty-first single by Japanese musical artist Gackt, released on June 10, 2009.
 This single was the first of four singles of the countdown to Gackt's 10th anniversary as a solo artist.
 This single was titled The 1st Heaven.
 Each of the countdown singles were scheduled to be released within a week of each other.

 The second song on the single, "My Father's Day" was written in memory of Gackt's Fūrin Kazan co-actor and close friend, Ken Ogata.

 Record jacket

 On its record jacket, "Koakuma Heaven" features a total of 15 female models, such as Sayaka Araki and Sayo Hayakawa, who have appeared in the popular gyaru magazine Koakuma Ageha.
-The fanclub-only version of the jacket features Gackt dressed as a woman.
+The fanclub-only version of the jacket features only Gackt dressed as a woman.